PrincetonUniversity/compcomp/README.md

 A draft version of the paper accompanying this work is available here: http://www.cs.princeton.edu/~jsseven/papers/compcomp/paper.pdf.
-Note to AEC members: this is the accepted version of the paper.
+(Note to AEC members: this is the accepted version.)

 ### Custom Ssreflect Installation